Giving Those Who Care, Time

 How can counselling help?

 Counselling can help to support you through changes that happen, or you want to happen in life by allowing an opportunity to notice feelings and thoughts that are coming up for you.
+It can meant that you are not trying to manage things on your own.

 What will happen at my first session?